Sheikah45/tilt-stack/README.md

 This repository aims to provide a ready-to-go [Tilt](https://docs.tilt.dev/) setup for ephemeral FAF infrastructure local development on kubernetes.

 ## Structure
 The tilt stack uses kubernetes resources from the [gitops-stack](https://github.com/FAForever/gitops-stack).
-The inifisical secrets manager is replaced by local secrets iin the local-secrets folder.
-The traefik ingress controller is also currently removed

 ## Configuration
 The tilt stack is designed to replicate production as close as possible for local development.
-The default values from gitops-stack have been = used where applicable
+The default values from gitops-stack have been used where applicable

-## Data
-The tilt stack is currently intended to be used transiently so there is no local storage.
-All the data and resources are created and destroyed with their containers.

 # Usage
 ## Prerequisites